doc4d/docs/docs/Extensions/develop-components.md

 ## Creating and editing components from the host

-In interpreted mode, the 4D IDE allows you to create and edit components directly from the host project.
+In interpreted mode, the 4D IDE allows you to create, edit, and compile components directly from the host project.
 It facilitates component development and tuning in the actual context of a host project without having to leave or restart it.

 ### Creating components